If you use intermittent catheters, your healthcare provider may recommend catheter insertion supplies or a catheterization insertion kit.

 It’s important to fully lubricate a catheter before inserting it.
 Lubricating your catheter helps minimize friction in the urethra during insertion and withdrawal.

-Sometimes, advanced catheters like closed system catheters already include insertion supplies and a packet of lubricant too.
+Sometimes, advanced catheters like closed system catheters already include insertion supplies and a packet of lubricant.
 However, many catheter options like this are already pre-lubricated.
 Also, some are hydrophilic, which means they activate with water to create an ultra-smooth catheter surface.
 This acts as lubrication, which doesn’t slough off during catheterization.

 Drape or Underpad

 Insertion trays often include a drape or underpad.
-You might wonder, “what is a catheter underpad for?”
+You might wonder, “What is a catheter underpad for?”

-Some people lay out their catheter supplies on the underpad while preparing to self-cath.
 This is especially helpful when cathing in public restrooms.
 Also, some parents who cath their children can use the underpad by placing it underneath their child.
-This helps not only protect the child in public restrooms but it can also help shield furniture or reduce clean-ups when cathing at home.
+This helps not only protect the child in public restrooms, but also shield furniture or reduce clean-ups when cathing at home.

 Pair of Gloves